yhiraki/dot-emacs.d/README.md

 Warning:

-PATHS are given relative to ~/.emacs.d/!
+Most PATHS are given relative to ~/.emacs.d/!

 Ideas